 4. Blockchain forensics: tracing money flows

-"Every crypto transaction leaves traces," explains David Lüdtke of Krypto Investigation GmbH.
-With the help of modern analysis tools, money flows on the blockchain can often be traced back to exchanges or cash-out points.
-The success rate increases significantly when those affected react quickly.
-"Those who come to us early have a realistic chance of securing their money before it is lost through nested wallets," says Lüdtke.
+„Every crypto transaction leaves a trace,“ explains David Lüdtke from the Crypto Investigation GmbH.
+Using modern Analysis tools Money flows on the blockchain can often be traced back to exchanges or cash-out points.
+The success rate increases significantly if those affected react quickly.
+"Those who contact us early have a realistic chance of securing their money before it is lost through complex wallet structures," says Lüdtke.

 About Marco Rogert

-Marco Rogert is a lawyer and commercial lawyer at the Rogert & Ulbrich law firm in Düsseldorf.
-He has extensive experience representing consumers and has successfully assisted thousands of VW buyers in the emissions scandal.
-As one of the lawyers for the German Consumer Organizations Association (vzbv), he played a key role in the successful conclusion of the model declaratory action against Volkswagen, which resulted in approximately 235,000 victims being compensated through a settlement.
-The firm is currently also representing individuals suspected of vaccine-related damages against pharmaceutical companies.
+Marco Rogert is a lawyer and business lawyer at the law firm Rogert & Ulbrich in Düsseldorf.
+He has many years of experience representing consumers and has successfully assisted thousands of VW buyers in the emissions scandal.
+As one of the lawyers for the Federation of German Consumer Organizations (vzbv), he played a key role in the success of the class action lawsuit against Volkswagen, which resulted in compensation for approximately 235,000 affected consumers through a settlement.

 Rogert studied at the University of Osnabrück and the Leiden University in the Netherlands, specializing in transport law, international commercial law, and credit security law.
 Until May 2020, he taught commercial and logistics law at the University of Economics and Management (FOM) in Essen.